The 3 Best Stretches for Wrestling

 Wrestling is a contact sport in which the body is contorted into many different positions.
 This puts the muscles and joints under great stress.
 The repetitive training required to condition the body for matches can also lead to chronic injuries.

 Like any contact sport wrestling can be dangerous.
 Rules have been implemented to reduce the danger, but there are still some common injuries associated with wrestling.
-These include neck injury, nosebleed, cauliflower ear, and knee sprains.
+These include:

 Injury Prevention Strategies

-Practice for how and when to use specific moves and holds, along with a good overall conditioning program, will help a wrestler stay healthy and keep wrestling.
+- Practice for how and when to use specific moves and holds.

 - Strength and muscular endurance are both important to a wrestler, so a program that stresses both aspects will help a wrestler avoid injury.

-- A good conditioning program that will help delay the onset of fatigue, the leading cause of injury in most sporting events, will prepare the wrestler for the intense physical activity of a match.
+- A good cardiovascular conditioning program that will help delay the onset of fatigue.

-- A good flexibility program will help prepare a wrestler’s body for the various positions it may be forced into.
+- Good flexibility training will help prepare a wrestler’s body for the various positions it may be forced into.
 Well stretched muscles will respond better to the constant stretching and contracting of a match.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Wrestling stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for wrestling; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.